lcdonaldson/Genesis/README.md

 Quasar - will be q-

-** At this point there are about 65 +/- active repos but almost all of them need to be archived, turned private or just deleted.
+** At this point there are about 65 +/- active repos but many of them need to be archived, turned private or just deleted.
 However, If this is done before a year of them being inactive then it removes my tracked progress in the coding chart.
 So I will be eliminating these one by one as they reach that year mark.
 Therefore, my inital repo count will climb dramatically before falling back down to a manageable number over this next year. **